InterplanetaryLab/InterplanetaryLab.github.io/_pages/tvac.md

 ---

 # Summary
-This document gives insite into the current specifications, overview pictures, and the future specificiations pertaining to the thermal vacuum chamber.
+This document gives insight into the current specifications, overview pictures, and the future specificiations pertaining to the thermal vacuum chamber.

 # Current Specifications
  - Volume of ~1 m^3